ChristianSiegert/panoptikos/README.md

 ## Known Issues

-* High memory usage because images outside the visible screen area are not removed from the page.
-Possible browser crashes on 32-bit systems.
+* High memory usage on clients because images outside the visible screen area are not removed from the page.
+Possible browser crashes if browser runs out of memory.
-* Jerky scrolling because sometimes I can only use the original high-resolution images in previews.
+* Jerky scrolling because sometimes only high-resolution images can be used in previews.
 * There is no endless scrolling, you must click "Load more" all the time.
 * You can't switch between Reddit's "Hot", "New", "Controversial", "Top" sections.
 (Current default is "Hot".)